galuhsahid/clip-indonesian/README.md

 Most of the CLIP script is based on [HybridCLIP](https://github.com/huggingface/transformers/tree/master/examples/research_projects/jax-projects/hybrid_clip) and [clip-italian](https://arxiv.org/abs/2108.08688).

+Still a work in progress so may not give the best result (yet) :)

 # Dataset

 More details about the dataset used can be found [here](/data).